tytydraco/yessleep/out/Im_a_student_doctor_My_first_patient_is_the_reason_I_might_die_tonight.md

 He nodded.
 “You should lock your doors more.
 Especially after dark.
 You’re… warm.
 They’d like to wear you.”

-The next day, I visited the psychiatrist to check in on the referral.
+The next day, I visited the psychiatrist’s office to check in on the referral.

-His secretary looked up, confused.
+The secretary looked up, confused at first, then her expression shifted—something quieter, tinged with sadness.
 “He hasn’t come in.
 You haven’t heard?”

 “Heard what?”